mokone-september/ticket-scheduler/README.md

 4. View all scheduled tickets in the list below.
 5. Notifications will appear for successful or invalid actions.

+## State Management

+This project uses [Zustand](https://zustand-demo.pmnd.rs/) for global state management.
+All tickets and notification states are managed centrally, making the app scalable and easy to maintain.

+## Background Image

+A local background image (`public/bg.jpg`) is used for better performance and reliability.
+You can replace this image with your own by placing a new file at `public/bg.jpg`.

 ## Project Structure

-- `src/components/TicketScheduling.jsx` — Main ticket scheduling component
+- `src/components/TicketForm.jsx` — Ticket creation form
+- `src/components/TicketList.jsx` — List of scheduled tickets
+- `src/store/useTicketStore.js` — Zustand store for global state
-- `src/App.jsx` — App entry point
+- `src/App.jsx` — App entry point and layout
-- `public/` — Static assets
+- `public/` — Static assets (including background image)

 ## License